Prakash9944/node-excersice/mongo/mongo-index.md

  # Index improve mongoDB query execution

- # Without index whole collection must be scanned
+ # Without index whole collection must be scanned(COLLSCAN)

  # Index stores sorted fields values

  # If index use MongoDB perform only index scan

+ # Indexes are mostly to uses query we can create index

 ### Default index in each MongoDB collections